bibymaths/phoskintime/kinopt/local/README.md

 # local: PhosKinTime Local Optimization Module

-local is a submodule of the **abopt** framework that implements a local optimization strategy for gene–phosphorylation time-series data.
+local is a submodule of the **kinopt** framework that implements a local optimization strategy for gene–phosphorylation time-series data.
 It is tailored for preparing optimized parameter estimates prior to subsequent ODE modelling.
 The module leverages SciPy’s optimization algorithms (SLSQP or TRUST-CONSTR) combined with Numba-accelerated objective evaluations for efficient computation.